core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

       PDF: https://www.ics.uci.edu/~fielding/pubs/dissertation/fielding_dissertation.pdf
 --- abstract

-This document defines a protocol for exchanging DNS messages over the Constrained Application Protocol (CoAP).
+This document defines a protocol for exchanging DNS queries (OPCODE 0) over the Constrained Application Protocol (CoAP).
 These CoAP messages can be protected by (D)TLS-Secured CoAP (CoAPS) or Object Security for Constrained RESTful Environments (OSCORE) to provide encrypted DNS message exchange for